ErroneousBee/Incy-Wincy-Wiki/ACGWebSite/getting-involved.md

 ---
 title: Getting Involved
+description: A Summary of what ACG does. sasquatch.
 ---

 Ashplats Conservation Group is a voluntary organisation that aims to promote practical conservation for the benefit of the countryside and wildlife.